North Goa district: Language

 Malayalam, 0.68% Telugu, 0.47% Tamil, 0.46% Gujarati and 0.43% Bengali as their first language.

 Religion

 Hinduism (76%) is followed by the majority of population of North Goa.
 Christians (16%) form significant minority.

 Tourism

 North Goa is known for its beaches, which include Anjuna Beach, Candolim Beach, Mandrem Beach, Calangute Beach, Morjim Beach, and Arambol Beach.
-Other tourist sites include Fort Aguada, The church of Mae De Deus and the temple of Boghdeshwara.
+Other tourist sites include Fort Aguada, the church of Mae De Deus, the temple of Boghdeshwara, and the Hanuman Natya Graha theatre centre.
 Chorao, Divar Island are islands of North Goa which are accessible via a ferry crossing.